Tactical athletes training in the field, illustrating consistent training over perfect programming

 When Programming Matters More

-In those contexts, program quality becomes a meaningful differentiator.
-In a stable training environment with a specific target, the athlete following a well-designed periodized program will outperform the athlete doing random consistent training.
-But that situation describes a minority of the circumstances under which most tactical athletes actually train.
+In those contexts, program quality becomes a meaningful differentiator, and the athlete following a well-designed periodized program will outperform the athlete doing random consistent training.
+But those three conditions describe a minority of the circumstances under which most tactical athletes actually train, and, more importantly, they are conditions you satisfy on top of a consistency base rather than instead of one.
+Programming does not substitute for showing up.
+It compounds on it.

 The Optimization Trap